ikekpunobi/RNA-seq_pipeline/README.md

 The pipeline is designed to work seamlessly with both single-end and paired-end RNA-seq data, and can be executed locally, on HPC systems, or in the cloud using containerized environments.

+NOTE: This pipeline is demonstrated using publicly available RNA-seq data from ENA.
+No controlled-access or sensitive data are included.
 ---

 ## Key Features